Trauma, PTSD &

 When you experience a traumatic event, your physical and emotional sense of safety is threatened.
 Traumatic events may include physical or sexual assault, accidents, natural disasters, or even bullying in children.
+Many people tend to question if their experience is considered “traumatic”.
+However, trauma is any experience in your life where you feel it impacts your current functioning and how you view yourself and the world.
 Everyone responds differently to traumatic experiences.
-Some common natural reactions are feeling confused, numb, helpless, hopeless, or sometimes even disgust.
+Some common natural reactions are feeling confused, numb, helpless, hopeless, or sometimes even guilt and shame.

 Trauma can leave physical and emotional scars that need to be healed.
 For some people, the emotional impact seems to diminish over time.
 For others, the psychological and emotional consequences of trauma can remain and continue to interfere with life in so many different ways.

 The effects of trauma can impact your level of functioning, daily activities, work or school performance, overall health and well-being, and interpersonal relationships.
 When the impact of events seriously affect the areas mentioned above, then they may be diagnosed with Post-Traumatic Stress Disorder (PTSD), where the event can be re-experienced though nightmares related to the event, distressing memories of the trauma, and the sensation that the trauma is happening all over again.
 This can create increased anxiety, panic, and helplessness.

 PTSD often begins with physical symptoms that range from headaches or migraines, dizziness, fatigue, chest pain, breathing difficulties, and digestive issues.
 At first, the person might not realize that their pain is related to psychological distress.